 Meet our Sponsored Athletes

-Skiing, netball and snowboarding are just some of the sports that PGL supports by sponsoring aspiring young athletes.
+Skiing, snowboarding, netball, fencing, climbing and sailing are just some of the sports that PGL supports by sponsoring aspiring young athletes.
 They are activities that are close to the heart of PGL and many children are introduced to them at our centres each year.

 Would you like to be a PGL Sponsored Athlete?